SAML

 Typical Use Cases

-The following use case are supported by both SAML and OIDC SSO module:
+The following use cases are supported by both the SAML and OIDC SSO modules:

-• Your app is aimed at your company’s employees and you want these employees to sign in to your app using corporate credentials hosted by your identity provider (IdP).
+• Your app is designed for your company’s employees, and you want these employees to sign in to your app using corporate credentials hosted by your identity provider (IdP).

 The following use cases are supported by SAML: